ABOUT PHILADELPHIA’S LABOR MARKET IN NOVEMBER 2018

-Unemployment: Just fewer than 50,000 individuals were unemployed.
-The number of unemployed individuals fell insignificantly compared to a month earlier but increased by almost 7,000 workers compared to a year earlier — October 2015.
+Unemployment: About 35,000 individuals were unemployed.
+The number of unemployed individuals decreased from a month earlier by 1,864 and decreased by over 4,699 workers compared to a year earlier, October 2017.

-Employment: More than 664,000 residents were working in October 2016.
-The number of employed individuals increased marginally from the previous month.
-However, 10,795 more workers were employed compared to a year earlier – October 2015.
+Employment: More than 681,000 residents were working in November 2018.
+The number of employed individuals increased from the previous month by 721.
+12,041 more workers were employed compared to a year earlier – November 2017.

-The charts below show the percentage changes in the employment, labor force, and unemployment since January 2010 – the year when unemployment reached its peak after the Great Recession.
-In May 2014 employment across the nation has returned to the pre-recession levels.
+The charts below show the percentage changes in the employment, labor force, and unemployment since January 2012 – the year when unemployment reached its peak after the Great Recession.
+In February 2016 employment across the nation has returned to the pre-recession levels.
 Philadelphia County experienced a different recession story – Philadelphia had decreases in employment later compared to the nation and Pennsylvania and the decreases were not as deep locally as statewide or nationally.
 Philadelphia returned to the pre-recession employment levels in January 2010.
-In October, the unemployment rate was 7 percent as the number of residents employed kept pace the growth in labor market participation.
-Employment also increased in October 2016 and reached an all-time high for the city.

-Computer and Mathematical; Management; Healthcare Practitioners; Sales and Related; Business and Financial Operations; and Office and Administrative Support occupations were the most advertised occupational families with over 2,500 postings in each group.
-Compared to September 2015, the volume of postings fell in these top occupational families except for Healthcare Practitioners.
-Highest decreases were in Sales and Related Occupations (20.9 per) and Computer and Mathematical occupations (15.1 percent).
+Computer and Mathematical; Management; Business and financial operations; Sales and Related; Healthcare pract; and Office and Administrative Support occupations were the most advertised occupational families with over 5,300 postings in each group.
+Highest increases were Computer and Mathematical occupations (19.6 percent) and Food preparation (9.4 percent).